 Q: What is the New Fuels Development Centre?

-The Centre will highlight the operational performance of the Paraho II™ technology, and showcase the particular qualities of shale-derived fuels through the production of high cetane, ultra-low sulphur diesel for Australia’s heavy transport sector, and high quality fuels for our aviation sector.
+During more than two years of operations, the Centre's technology demonstration plant highlighted the operational performance of the Paraho II™ technology, and showcased the particular qualities of shale-derived fuels through the production of high cetane, ultra-low sulphur diesel for Australia’s heavy transport sector, and high quality fuels for our aviation sector.

-It is important for the community to have information available to it regarding the development of new fuels, and therefore the facility has a Visitor Centre where information and educational resources will be readily available 7 days a week.
+It is important for the community to have information available to it regarding the development of new fuels, and therefore the facility has a Visitor Centre where information and educational resources is available 7 days a week.

-The New Fuels Development Centre is an initial step that could, over time, lead to the development of a major new industry generating thousands of jobs, and providing greater fuel security for Australia’s heavy transport sector.
+The New Fuels Development Centre represents a project which could, over time, lead to the development of a major new industry generating thousands of jobs, and providing greater fuel security for Australia’s heavy transport sector.

 Q: Why has QER selected the Paraho II™technology?